If you don’t like this version, try my other version of the Levain Copycat. A third attempt will be attempted some day

-I’ve been buying cookies from the Levain Bakery (sporadically) for several years now, and my god, they’re probably some of the best cookies I’ve ever had, whether it be the Chocolate Chip Walnut, the Dark Chocolate Peanut Butter Chip, or Oatmeal Raisin et al. First off, they’re HUGE and gooey.
+I’ve been buying cookies from the Levain Bakery (sporadically) for several years now, and my god, they’re probably some of the best cookies I’ve ever had, whether it be the Chocolate Chip Walnut, the Dark Chocolate Peanut Butter Chip, or Oatmeal Raisin.
+First off, they’re HUGE and gooey.
 One cookie is more than enough to satisfy your sweet tooth.
+Secondly, they’re delicious!

-That said, my main reason for buying them (being a pastry fool and baker), was to try and figure out this very elusive recipe.
+That said, my main reason for buying them (outside of being a chocolate chip cookie nut), was to try and figure out this very elusive recipe.
 You cannot find it anywhere..not even copycat attempts.
 They’ve done a great job of keeping it completely vaulted from the masses.

-One night a few months ago, I noticed they were on Bobby Flay’s ‘Throwdown’.
+One night, a few months ago, I noticed they were on Bobby Flay’s Throwdown.
 Excellent!
-If I could just SEE the ingredients, and the method(s) they use, it could definitely help me on my way to cracking this seemingly ‘uncrackable’ cookie recipe.
-Since I’ve been baking for almost 20 yrs..
-I’ve developed a knack for sort of being able to estimate amounts just by looking at the them.
-I recorded it on my DVR, just so I could keep referencing back to it.
+If I could just see the ingredients, and the method(s) they use, it could definitely help me on my way to cracking this seemingly uncrackable cookie recipe.
+Since I’ve been baking for almost 20 years, I’ve developed a knack for sort of being able to estimate amounts just by looking at the them.
+I recorded it on my DVR so I could keep referencing back to it.

-Now, using these formulas, plus the DVR recording of ‘Throwdown’, I’m pretty sure I was able to come up with a recipe close to my two favorites, the Chocolate Chip Walnut cookie that’s featured in the episode and their famous Dark Chocolate Peanut Butter chip cookie.
+Using these formulas, plus the DVR recording of the Throwdown episode, I’m pretty sure I was able to come up with a recipe close to my two favorites; the Chocolate Chip Walnut cookie that’s featured in the episode, and their famous Dark Chocolate Peanut Butter chip cookie.
+Although I’m not a fan of dark chocolate, the amount of melting peanut butter chips within the gooey chocolate, dilutes the heavy dark chocolate tones I don’t care for, so I can’t help myself!